taehwanlee83/SIS-Advisor/README.md

 python Automated_SSB+IMB.py
 ```

-4. The script will generate `exp_result.csv` and `pca_projection.png` in the project root.
+4. The script will generate `exp_result.csv` in the project root.
+It should be noted that current file writing regime is to overwrite (`w`), not append.
+Every time you run, it will overwrite new `exp_result.csv`, and previous history will be erased.
+Save the previous history with different name if you want to keep the record.

 5. Make you own analysis using generated `exp_result.csv` file.
+It should be noted that `csv` has limited functionality, so it is recommended to change in other form (e.g. xls).

 ## Data Availability